everthinq/OpenCorporates-Sitemap-Scraper/README.md

 ------------------------------------------------------
 ## Description
-Scrape all US companies are identified by URLs like `/companies/us_XX/` where XX is the state code.
+Scrape all US companies that are identified by URLs like `/companies/us_XX/` where XX is the state code.

 ------------------------------------------------------
 ## Installation
 1. Clone the repository: